VindeeR/autosubmit/docs/source/userguide/defining_workflows/index.rst

       FILE: two.sh
       DEPENDENCIES: One

-.. runcmdquiet:: bash -c 'echo -e $"Host gen1\n HostName localhost\n User root\nStrictHostKeyChecking no\n UserKnownHostsFile /dev/null\n IdentityFile /tmp/container_root_pubkey\n Port 2222\n ForwardX11 yes" >> /home/docs/autosubmit/a000/conf/test1.yml'
+.. runcmdquiet:: bash -c 'echo -e $"JOBS:\n    One:\n       FILE: one.sh\n\n    Two:\n      FILE: two.sh\n      DEPENDENCIES: One" >> /home/docs/autosubmit/a000/conf/jobs_a000.yml'

-.. runcmd:: cat /home/docs/autosubmit/a000/conf/test1.yml
+.. runcmd:: cat /home/docs/autosubmit/a000/conf/jobs_a000.yml

-.. runcmd:: ls /home/docs/autosubmit/a000/conf/

 The resulting workflow can be seen in Figure :numref:`simple`